nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 the user input from the console into an `ArrayList<String>` format.

 #### Design
-In the main program, `ParserHandler` is instantiated through the constructor `new ParserHandler()`, finalizing the startOptionArray, endOptionArray, and middleOptionArray.
-Whenever the program needs to parse a user input, the ParserHandler calls the method `getParseInput` and returns an `ArrayList<String>`.
+In the main program, `ParserHandler` is instantiated through the constructor `new ParserHandler()`.
+Whenever the program needs to parse a user input, the ParserHandler calls the method `getParseInput()` and returns an `ArrayList<String>`.

-1. `getParseInput` will trim the leading white space before calling `startExtraction`.
+1. `getParseInput()` will trim the leading white space before calling `startExtraction()`.
 2. `startExtraction` will check if the trimmed input starts with option.
-If yes, extract the option and remove the option from the trimmed input before calling `extractSubsequencePart`.
+If yes, extract the option and remove the option from the trimmed input before calling `extractSubsequentPart()`.
-3. `extractSubsequencePart` will check for the next option index and extract whatever is in between the start of the trimmed input to the start of the next option index.
-This is the argument tagged after the option.Afterward, the checking mechanism will loop until no valid next options are left in the input before calling `extractFinalPart`.
+3. `extractSubsequentPart()` will check for the next option index and extract whatever is in between the start of the trimmed input to the start of the next option index.
+This is the argument tagged after the option.
+Afterward, the checking mechanism will loop until no valid next options are left in the input before calling `extractFinalPart()`.
    * Any leading or trailing white space of the argument field will be removed.
    * If no argument is provided, the argument would be stored as an empty string.
-4. `extractFinalPart` will check if the final input ends with option.
+4. `extractFinalPart()` will check if the final input ends with option.
 If yes, extract the option and add an empty string as the argument, else just add the final input to the ArrayList<String>.
-5. Finally, after the extraction to ArrayList<String> is complete, `extractFinalPart` will call `checkFirstBlock` for the final check to parse any `help` or `creditscore` in the first argument block.
+5. Finally, after the extraction to ArrayList<String> is complete, `extractFinalPart()` will call `checkFirstBlock()` for the final check to parse any `help` or `creditscore` in the first argument block.

 #### Parser Component Design Consideration
-1. Leading and trailing whitespace should be considered carefully especially with options involve.
+1. Leading and trailing whitespace should be considered carefully especially with options involved.
    * Input starting with valid option should consider the possibility of multiple leading whitespaces, thus `stripLeading()` should be applied.
    * Input ending with valid option should also be considered with possibility of multiple trailing whitespaces,